 Students may not be able to visit all the schools they are considering.
 We will work with students to develop college lists in February, and that can be a springboard for planning college road trip.

 PSAT

-All juniors should sit for the PSAT on October 14.
+All juniors should sit for the PSAT on October 10.
 For juniors, the test is the qualifier for the National Merit Competition.

-Students who plan to take the PSAT at BUA should register by bringing a check for \$20, payable to BU Academy to Mrs. Barr by September 18.
+October 10th is a Wednesday.